gdoscher/MARGOT/COLAB_TRAINING_GUIDE.md

 3. **Verify GPU is active:**
    - Run **Cell 5** (Check GPU)
    - You should see: `GPU 0: Tesla T4 detected`

+**Note:** This MARGOT repository includes all optimizations built-in - no manual patching required!

 ---